ekut-es/automate/docs/commandline_automate.md

 to extract all information 100% reliably.
 After extraction an interactive wizard is used for review of the extracted board data.

+Some board data (especially os.kernel) is not generated automatically.
+So some features especially kernel building and kexec will not work with the automatically generated board descriptions.

     Usage: automate [--core-opts] admin.add-board [--options] [other tasks here ...]

     Docstring: